The Basic Fundamental Of networking

 The Basic Fundamental Of Networking Ports, IP Addresses, and MAC Addresses

-Basics of wireless networking Now that you know how the basic internet connectivity works, let’s take a look at the most important part as to how do the packets find their way to the proper hosts.
-Think of this IP address, ports and the Mac address as the default physical address of a person.
-For example, let’s say the person Mr. Smith has an Address as 21, New Wing Tower, High Roller Street.
-So, here the MAC ID is the New Wing Tower which is the name of the building or the society which never changes.
-The High Roller Street is the area or the street address which is the IP Address here.
-Since there is a number of streets to reach a destination, this is similar to an IP Address since the IP address can change depending upon the DHCP in networking.
+Basics of wireless networking Now that you know how basic internet connectivity works, let’s take a look at the most important part as to how do the packets find their way to the proper hosts.
+Think of this IP address, ports, and the Mac address as the person’s default physical address.
+For example, let’s say the person Mr Smith has an Address as 21, New Wing Tower, High Roller Street.
+Here the MAC ID is the New Wing Tower, which is the name of the building or the society that never changes.
+The High Roller Street is the area or the street address, which is the IP Address here.
+Since there are several streets to reach a destination, this is similar to an IP Address since the IP address can change depending upon the DHCP in networking.
 And finally, the port is the Room Number which in our case is 21.
 This whole scenario works like this.
-Say, for example, you are about to receive a courier on your above address, but you give the wrong room number, then the courier may reach a room which is closed or which isn’t even there.
+Say, for example, you are about to receive a courier at your above address, but you give the wrong room number, then the courier may reach a closed room or which isn’t even there.
 Similarly, if a wrong port number is given to the incoming packet, then the packet may not even reach the address, the reason being the other port may be closed by a firewall, or it is already busy with some other packet connectivity in progress.

-So here are some that will help you to get the more detail about the basic fundamental of networking, basics of wireless networking and also basics of home networking so just go through the link which is given below.
+Here are some that will help you get more detail about the basic fundamental of networking, basics of wireless networking, and basics of home networking, so just go through the link given below.